jharwell/sierra/docs/src/usage/examples.rst

 (CRW) on the turtlebot3.
 Swarm size will be varied from 1,2,3,4,5,6.
 Within each experiment, 4 experimental runs will be conducted with each swarm size.
-SIERRA will pause for 60 seconds between runs so you can reset the robot's positions and environment before continuing with the next run.
+SIERRA will pause for 60 seconds between runs so you can reset the robot's positions and environment before continuing with the next run. ``turtlebots3.txt`` contains the IP addresses of all 6 robots in the swarm (SIERRA may use different combinations of these if the swarm size is < 6).
 For these experiments, no master node is needed, so it is disabled.
 After all runs have completed and SIERRA finishes stages 3 and 4, you can go to ``$HOME/exp`` and find all the simulation outputs.
 For an explanation of SIERRA's runtime directory tree, see